Probing four-fermion operators in the triple top production at future hadron colliders: Sensitivity Estimation

 As mentioned before, one can translate the upper limits on the Wilson coefficients to the parameters of the UV complete model.
 Four instance, a model containing a new leptophobic gauge boson $Z'$ associated with an abelian gauge symmetry U(1) with following interaction term can capture some of our contact operators at low energy~\cite{Jung:2009jz},

 where $g_{_{FC}}$ and $g_{_{FV}}$ are flavour conserving and flavour violating couplings, respectively.
 After integrating the $Z'$ out the obtained effective Lagrangian included flowing term:

 By comparing the effective Lagrangians in Eq.~\eqref{eq:eff-lag} and Eq.~\eqref{eq:Z}, it is found that $C_{u u}=-g_{_{FC}} g_{_{FV}}/2$ and $\Lambda=M_{Z'}$ at the tree level.
 As a result, we can find the allowed region for $g_{_{FC}}$ and $g_{_{FV}}$ couplings by using the upper limits on $C_{u u}$.
-Fig.~\ref{fig:LimitZ} shows the allowed region for $Z'$ model at the center of mass energy 100 TeV with the integrated luminosity of 10~ab$^{-1}$.
-If consider the same value for the flavour conserving and flavour violating couplings ($g=g_{_{FC}}=g_{_{FV}}$), the upper limits at $95\%$ CL is found to be $-0.33<g<0.04$ for $M_{Z'}=1$TeV.
+Fig.~\ref{fig:LimitZ} shows the allowed region for the $Z'$ model at the center of mass energy 27 TeV with the integrated luminosity of 15~ab$^{-1}$.
+Since we need to be sure about the validity of the EFT approach, the assumed $Z'$ masses should be sufficiently larger than the relevant energies and momenta of our processes.
+As result, we choose the $M_{Z'}=4$ TeV and $M_{Z'}=5$ TeV benchmarks to find the limits on $Z'$ couplings.
+If consider the same value for the flavour conserving and flavour violating couplings ($g=g_{_{FC}}=g_{_{FV}}$), the upper limits at $95\%$ CL is found to be $|g|<1.2~(1.5)$ for $M_{Z'}=4~(5)$ TeV.